MetPX/sarracenia/docs/Explanation/SarraPluginDev.rst

 * sarra.flow - creation of new components beyond the built-in ones. (post, sarra, shovel, etc...)

+* sarra.flowcb - customization of component flows using callbacks.

+* sarra.flowcb.poll - customization of poll callback for non-standard sources.

 One would start with the one of the existing classes, copy it somewhere else in the python path, and build your extension.
 These classes are added to Sarra using the *import* option in the configuration files. the __init__ files in the source directories are the good